 But because we were not under a year old (or something to that degree) we couldn't actually get the yellow fever vaccine there.
 Which was a real bummer.
 But, they did give us a list of hospitals that we could go to that would have it as well as their times of operation (score).
 The one the very helpful nurse recommended was Hospital Nacional Cayetano Heredia, about two miles north of Hospital Loayza.

-Once at the window, you just have to tell them you want, "vacuna contra la fiebre amarilla".
-Then they will ask for your passport, name, and age.
-Once the paperwork is all filled out, you will receive a booklet with all the necessary information - take that and walk through the door to be checked in by a nurse.
-After a quick wipe on the arm with a cleansing towel she will administer the yellow fever vaccine.
-We had expected the shot to be quite painful, especially since the nurse mentioned in passing that it would be… but it honestly felt like the normal flu shot (though our arms did ache for about 15 minutes after, but that also went away fairly quickly).
+After a quick wipe on the arm with a cleansing towel the nurse will administer the yellow fever vaccine.
+We had expected the shot to be quite painful, especially since the nurse mentioned in passing that it would be.
+But honestly it felt like a normal flu shot (though our arms did ache for about 15 minutes after).

-Both of us were in and out in about ten minutes, with our handy dandy books proving we had gotten the shot in hand.
-But the best part was not the quickness, but the fact that the shot was completely FREE!
-This was such a great bonus since we had considered getting the shot in the US before heading down to Peru, but it would have cost us over $240 each.
+Both of us were in and out in about ten minutes, with our handy dandy books proving we had gotten the yellow fever vaccine in hand.
+But the best part was not the quickness, but the fact that the vaccine was completely FREE!
+This was such a great bonus since we had considered getting the yellow fever vaccine in the USA before heading down to Peru, but it would have cost us over $240 USD each.

-Overall, the whole ordeal was actually pretty easy.
-While the run around between the different hospitals was kind of annoying, everyone we talked to was super helpful and in the end the shot itself was super fast.
-Plus, it cost us nothing and allowed us to get into Ecuador and feel safe exploring the jungle regions of Peru.
+Overall, the whole ordeal of getting the yellow fever vaccine in Lima was pretty easy.
+While the run around between the different hospitals was kind of annoying, in the end, everyone we talked to was super helpful and the shot itself was very fast.
+Plus, it cost us nothing and it allowed us to feel safe while traveling around the Amazon region of Peru and up to Ecuador.